This post may contain affiliate links. Please see my disclosure policy for details.

 Most of the time, tourists visit Alleppey to explore the labyrinth of backwaters and see the way of life down here.
 So, you won’t need a car for this.

-The houseboats usually come in a package with a room for the night and includes hot drinks, snacks and meals.
+The houseboats usually come in a package with a room for the night and include hot drinks, snacks, and meals.